Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/terraform/README.md

    ```

-4. For terraform to work, you'll need to setup the [tf backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+4. For terraform, you have the option to setup a backend [tf backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
 As part of the repository we provide a `azure-backend-sample.sh` script.
 This script will create a storage account and a container to store the terraform state.
 You can run the script with the following command:

     ```bash
     ./azure-backend-sample.sh \
          --resource-group my-resource-group \
          --storage-account mystorageaccount \
          --container my-container
     ```

-5. After setting up your backend, create a `${ENVIRONMENT_TAG}-backend.hcl` file in the same directory as your `.env`.
-Don't include the key value, as it is hardcoded in the script.
-If you are using the sample script (TF Backend in Azure), the file should look like the `sample.backend.hcl` file.
-So if you are going to use an Azure Backend for your Terraform provider and your ENVIRONMENT_TAG is `dev`, you should have a `dev-backend.hcl` file in the same directory as your `.env` file that looks like this:
+5. An `${ENVIRONMENT_TAG}-backend.hcl` file will be created automatically in the same directory as your `.env`.
+The file looks like this:

    ```hcl
    resource_group_name  = "my-resource-group"